-Employees with vacation (annual leave) balances above the maximum allowed as of the anniversary of their adjusted service date (leave progression date or date of regular employment with the City, whichever is later) shall have their balances reduced to the maximum allowed during the pay period in which the anniversary of their adjusted service date (leave progression date or date of regular employment, whichever is later) occurs.
-Any sick leave incentive time awarded will be added to the vacation (annual leave) balance after the maximum hours have been adjusted.

-Vacation (annual leave) shall continue to accrue during periods of absence in which the employee is in pay status, except when the absence is covered by donated leave (Leave Bank).

-A. In general, the City policy for use of vacation (annual leave) will be in quantities of not less than one hour, except as otherwise provided in the Family and Medical Leave Act (FMLA).
-Vacation (annual leave) must begin or end at the start or close of the shift or work schedule unless an emergency arises.
-Department approval of scheduled leave will not be unreasonably withheld provided operational needs can be met, as determined by the City.
+1 (120 mos. thru 239 mos.)
+2 20 or more years 240 4 (240 mos. or more) 5 6 Employees with vacation (annual leave) balances above the maximum 7 allowed as of the anniversary of their adjusted service date (leav 8 progression date or date of regular employment with the City, whichever 9 later) shall have their balances reduced to the maximum allowed during the 10 pay period in which the anniversary of their adjusted service date (leave 11 progression date or date of regular employment, whichever is later) occur 12 Any sick leave incentive time awarded will be added to the vacation 13 (annual leave) balance after the maximum hours have been adjusted.
+14 11.3 Vacation (annual leave) shall continue to accrue during periods of absence 15 in which the employee is in pay status.
+16 11.4 A. In general, the City policy for use of vacation (annual leave) will be 17 quantities of not less than one hour, except as otherwise provided 18 the Family and Medical Leave Act (FMLA).
+Vacation (annual leave 19 must begin or end at the start or close of the shift or work schedul 20 unless an emergency arises.
+Department approval of schedule 21 leave will not be unreasonably withheld provided operational need 22 can be met, as determined by the City.
+23 B. Each Department may establish written guidelines, based on jo 24 function, for the minimum increment of leave and the time of leav 25 use during the shift which are more flexible than those stated 26 Section 11.4 (A) if operational needs so permit.
+The Department 27 may amend these written guidelines at any time if operational need 28 so require, as long as they do not exceed the requirements 29 Section 11.4(A).
+30 · , 31 11.5 Should a holiday occur during an employee's vacation, that day shall be 32 charged as a holiday.
+5